 - 4 medium potatoes cubed

-- 2 cups butterbeans or baby lima beans
+- 2 cups butterbeans (also called baby or "petite" lima beans)

 - 19 ounces canned whole kernel corn drained (two cans)

 - 18 ounces bottled sweet and smoky barbecue sauce recommend Kraft original

 - 1 teaspoon red pepper flakes or 1 red chili pepper chopped (optional)

 - Put the ham bone in a large cooking pot with the water.
 Bring to a boil, reduce the heat, cover and simmer for 1 hour.

 - Add the chicken to the pot along with the bay leaves, thyme, parsley, celery, onions and peppercorns.

 - Simmer, uncovered, until the chicken is cooked through and tender – approximately 1 1/2 hours.
 When tender, set the chicken aside until cool enough to handle.